 Rather than relying solely on textbooks, students in the Communication Program apply what they learn in the classroom to actual problems faced by organizations and businesses.
 Internships allow students to gain practical experience by working at an advertising or public relations agency, newspaper or television station or in the communication department of a business such as a hospital or hotel.
 Many internships offer a stipend.

 Communication interns work directly with Dr. John Hart, Chair and Professor of Communication.
 Students complete a 200 hour internship as part of COM 3950: Communication Practicum.
 This course is required of all eligible majors in the Department.

-For more information, click here to see the Communication Internship Information Packet:
+For more information, please review the Communication Internship Information Packet.